BIATeam/BIADocs/docs/30-DeveloperGuide/10-Start/30-GitBranchingBestPractice.md

 ![GitFlow](../../Images/GitFlow.png)

-The strategie depend on the size of the project:
+The strategy depend on the size of the project:

 # Common strategie :
 - Use a main branch and Develop branch.